Great Teeth - Great Health

 After the procedure please see your pet has no food or water until the following day.
 Depending upon the type and quantity of the extractions, you many need to soften your pets food for up to three to five days.

 If there are extractions, that is an additional cost.
 Please see below.
-Also, if pain meds are needed (which isn’t common for animals have different nerve ending than humans), that would be additional too.
+Also, if pain meds are needed (which isn’t common for animals since they have different nerve endings than humans), that would be additional too.

-For older pets, if blood work is desired before this procedure, that is not included in the total cost.
+For older pets (10 and older), blood work is desired before this procedure, which is not included in the total cost.

 Simple Extraction: $ 49